landofmoab/landofmoab/README.md

 - 👋 Hi, I’m @landofmoab
-- 📫 How to reach me dreamcasting
+- 📫 How to reach me: Dreamcasting.
+If you don't have the skill than we probably can't be friends.